cdaecke/md_news_author/README.md

 # TYPO3 Extension ``md_news_author``

 This extension is based on extbase & fluid and provides the famous extension ``ext:news`` of Georg Ringer (thanks a lot @georgringer !) with one or more authors.
 You can centrally manage authors and attach them to news records.
-The extensions comes with a plugin, which lists all authors and provides a detail page of one author which also shows the news records of the selected author.
+The extensions comes with two plugins, one for listing all authors and one for the detail page of an author which also shows the news records of the selected author.

 ## Requirements

-- TYPO3 >= 9.5
+- TYPO3 >= 10.4
 - ext:news >= 7.0

 ### Installation

-- Install the extension by using the extension manager
+- Install the extension by using the extension manager or use composer (`composer req mediadreams/md_news_author`)
 - Include the static TypoScript of the extension
 - Configure the extension by setting your own constants